 . . . .
 After Jesus appeared to them.
 They no longer had to rely on faith, which was lacking for all of them, not just Thomas.
 They had to experience the Risen One for themselves.

 Then enter Thomas.
 He is not at peace.
 He says that unless he puts his finger in the nail-marks and his hand into his side, he will not believe.”

 Thomas is honest.

-At this point, Thomas is overwhelmed.
+At this point, Thomas is devastated, or to use a slang term wasted.
 A week earlier he had said he would not believe.
-The truth of it all came home to him: so different from other me, he is the same one they used to be together with, who was put to death a short time ago.
+The truth of it all came home to him: he is the same one they used to be together with, who was put to death a short time ago.
 And Thomas surrendered.
 “You are my Lord and my God!”
 Thomas believed.